manirajyadav-1/groundtruth-ai-hackathon/README.md

 -   **Async Processing**: Generating multiple images is compute-intensive.
 We implemented asynchronous processing in FastAPI to ensure the server remains responsive while heavy AI tasks are running.

 ## 6. Visual Proof

-*(Add screenshots of the application UI and examples of generated images here)*
+You can find all the screenshots of the app interface in the screenshots folder.

 ## 7. How to Run